ardent-development/CycleGen/README.txt

 Other examples may be found in the `examples` directory.
 They are in the form of video files showing off the content of the scripts, then generating and playing back the animations.

+V. CHANGELOG (LATEST-FIRST)

+ * CycleGen 1.1: Bugfixes
+    - CODE [#1]: Rework the core `for(` loop to work on internally defined integers instead of user-defined floats.
+    - DOC: Revise formatting and informational errors in documentation (mostly relating to the header and `memthres` flag's behavior)
+    - DOC: Add more info about `start`,`step`,`end` flags and clarify their behavior
+    - CODE: Automatically delete `start`,`step`,`end` flags upon initialization (fixes issues with re-runs after incomplete runs)

+ * CycleGen 1.0: Initial release